 Nonsteroidal anti-inflammatory drugs (NSAIDs)

-NSAIDs can reduce the swelling in affected joints and relieve pain.
+NSAIDs can reduce the swelling in affected joints and relieve pain and stiffness.
 They can be taken by mouth or applied directly to the skin over painful joints.
 Rheumatoid arthritis, unlike osteoarthritis, causes considerable inflammation.
-Thus, drugs that decrease inflammation, including NSAIDs, have an important advantage over drugs such as acetaminophen that reduce pain but not inflammation.
-However, NSAIDs (except cyclooxygenase inhibitors) should not be taken by people who have active digestive tract (peptic) ulcers Peptic Ulcer Disease A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
-Peptic ulcers can result from Helicobacter pylori... read more —including stomach ulcers or duodenal ulcers—because NSAIDs can upset the stomach.
-Drugs called proton pump inhibitors (such as esomeprazole, lansoprazole, omeprazole, pantoprazole, and rabeprazole) can reduce the risk of stomach or duodenal ulcers (see table Drugs Used to Treat Peptic Ulcer Disease Drug Treatment of Stomach Acid Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
-Although the amount of acid present in the stomach... read more ).
+Thus, medications that decrease inflammation, including NSAIDs, have an important advantage over medications such as acetaminophen that reduce pain but not inflammation.
+However, NSAIDs should generally not be taken by people who have a history of digestive tract (peptic) ulcers Peptic Ulcer Disease A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
+Peptic ulcers can result from Helicobacter pylori... read more —including stomach ulcers or duodenal ulcers—because NSAIDs can upset the stomach and cause ulcers to bleed.
+Medications called proton pump inhibitors (such as esomeprazole, lansoprazole, omeprazole, pantoprazole, and rabeprazole) can reduce the risk of stomach or duodenal ulcers (see table ).

-Other possible side effects of NSAIDs may include headache, confusion, increased blood pressure, worsening of high blood pressure, worsening of kidney function, swelling, and decreased platelet function.
+Other possible side effects of NSAIDs may include headache, confusion, elevation of blood pressure, worsening of kidney function, swelling, and decreased platelet function, causing bruising or bleeding.
 People who get hives, inflammation and swelling in the nose, or asthma after they take aspirin may have the same symptoms after taking other NSAIDs.
 NSAIDs may increase the risk of heart attacks and strokes.
 The risk appears to be higher if the drug is used at higher doses and for longer periods of time.
-The risk is higher with certain NSAIDs than others.

 Aspirin is no longer used to treat rheumatoid arthritis because effective doses are often toxic.

-The cyclooxygenase (COX-2) inhibitors (coxibs, such as celecoxib) are NSAIDs that act similarly to the other NSAIDs but are slightly less likely to damage the stomach.
+The cyclooxygenase (COX-2) inhibitors (coxibs, such as celecoxib) are NSAIDs that act similarly to the other NSAIDs but are slightly less likely to damage the stomach and do not affect platelet function and cause bruising or bleeding like the other NSAIDs.
 However, if a person also takes aspirin, stomach damage is almost as likely to occur as with other NSAIDs.
 Caution should be taken with use of coxibs and probably all NSAIDs for long periods or by people with risk factors for heart attack and stroke.

 Disease-modifying antirheumatic drugs (DMARDs)

 DMARDs, such as methotrexate, hydroxychloroquine, leflunomide, and sulfasalazine, slow the progression of rheumatoid arthritis and are given to nearly all people with rheumatoid arthritis.
 Doctors typically prescribe these drugs as soon as the diagnosis of rheumatoid arthritis is made.
-Many take weeks or months to have an effect.
-Even if pain is decreased with NSAIDs, a doctor will likely prescribe a DMARD because the disease progresses even if symptoms are absent or mild.
-(See also table Drugs Used to Treat Rheumatoid Arthritis Drugs Used to Treat Rheumatoid Arthritis Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more .)
+Many take weeks to have an effect.
+Even if pain is decreased with NSAIDs, a doctor will likely prescribe a DMARD because the disease may otherwise progress even if symptoms are lessened.
+(See also table .)

 Combinations of DMARDs may be more effective than single drugs.
 For example, hydroxychloroquine, sulfasalazine, and methotrexate together are more effective than methotrexate alone or the other two together.
 Also, combining biologic agents with a DMARD is often more effective than using a single drug or certain combinations of DMARDs.
 For example, methotrexate can be combined with a TNF inhibitor.

 Methotrexate is taken by mouth once weekly.
 It is anti-inflammatory at the low doses used to treat rheumatoid arthritis.
 It is very effective and begins to work within 3 to 4 weeks, which is relatively rapid for a DMARD.
-If a person has liver dysfunction or diabetes and takes methotrexate, frequent doctor visits and blood tests may be warranted so that possible side effects can be detected early.
-The liver can scar, but this scarring most often can be detected and reversed before major damage develops.
+The liver can scar, but this scarring most often can be detected by monitoring with regular blood tests and reversed before major damage develops.
 People must refrain from drinking alcohol to minimize the risk of liver damage.
-Bone marrow suppression (suppression of the production of red blood cells, white blood cells, and platelets) occurs.
-Blood counts should be tested about every 2 months in all people taking the drug.
+Bone marrow suppression (suppression of the production of red blood cells, white blood cells, and platelets) may occur.
+Blood counts should be tested about every 2 to 3 months in all people taking the drug.
 Inflammation of the lung (pneumonitis) is rare.
 Inflammation in the mouth and nausea can also develop.
 Severe relapses of arthritis can occur after methotrexate is discontinued.
 Folate (folic acid) tablets may decrease some of the side effects, such as mouth ulcers.
 Rheumatoid nodules may enlarge with methotrexate therapy.

-Sulfasalazine is initially given nightly by mouth and can relieve symptoms and slow the development of joint damage.
-Sulfasalazine can also be used in people who have less severe rheumatoid arthritis or added to other drugs to boost their effectiveness.
+Sulfasalazine is initially given by mouth and can relieve symptoms and slow the development of joint damage.
+Sulfasalazine can also be used in people who have less severe rheumatoid arthritis or added to other medications to boost their effectiveness.
 The dose is increased gradually, and improvement usually is seen within 3 months.
 Because sulfasalazine may quickly cause a person's white blood cell count to become very low (neutropenia), blood tests are done after the first 2 weeks and then about every 12 weeks while the person is taking the drug.
 Like the other DMARDs, it can cause stomach upset, diarrhea, liver problems, blood cell disorders, and rashes.
+In males, sulfasalazine may cause a low sperm count, which is reversible.

 Corticosteroids are potent anti-inflammatory drugs that suppress the immune system.
 Corticosteroids, such as prednisone, are the most dramatically effective drugs for reducing inflammation and symptoms of rheumatoid arthritis anywhere in the body.
-Although corticosteroids are effective for short-term use, they may not prevent joint destruction and may become less effective over time, and rheumatoid arthritis is usually active for years.
-(See also table Drugs Used to Treat Rheumatoid Arthritis Drugs Used to Treat Rheumatoid Arthritis Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more .)
+(See also table .)

 There is some controversy as to whether corticosteroids can slow the progression of rheumatoid arthritis.
-Furthermore, the long-term use of corticosteroids almost invariably leads to side effects, involving almost every organ in the body (see Corticosteroids: Uses and Side Effects Corticosteroids: Uses and Side Effects Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more ).
+Furthermore, the long-term use of corticosteroids almost invariably leads to side effects, potentially involving almost every organ in the body (see Corticosteroids: Uses and Side Effects Corticosteroids: Uses and Side Effects ).
 Consequently, doctors usually reserve corticosteroids for short-term use in the following situations:

 When beginning treatment for severe symptoms (until a DMARD has taken effect)